Environmental Health & Inspections/Licensing

 Lead Safety

 Lead damages the brain and other bodily systems—and its effects can last a lifetime.
 While lead can hurt anyone, the health effects of lead exposure are particularly damaging for kids under 6.
+The Health Department supports families in Iowa County who are tasked with eliminating lead from their living environment through education and resources.
+We follow up with families on high lead results for their child(ren) to ensure proper next steps are being taken.
+We also conduct environmental assessment of homes where children with elevated lead levels live.
 Lead poisoning among children is typically caused by swallowing or breathing in dust from lead-based paint in homes that were built before 1978.
 We can prevent lead poisoning by getting rid of the danger before it harms children or others.

 Lead Safe-Wisconsin